Super Bowl 2026: Time, channel, halftime show, how to watch Patriots vs. Seahawks livestream - WTOP News

 Who is performing during the Super Bowl halftime show?

-Bad Bunny will bring his Latin rap and reggaeton swagger to the NFL’s biggest stage: The Grammy winner will headline the Apple Music Super Bowl halftime show in Northern California.
+Bad Bunny will bring his Latin trap and reggaeton swagger to the NFL’s biggest stage: The Grammy winner will headline the Apple Music Super Bowl halftime show in Northern California.

 Who is singing the national anthem at the Super Bowl?